padamson/python_cheme/README.md

-# Introduction to Python for Chemical Engineers
+# Python for Chemical Engineers: Getting Started

 This repo contains a powerpoint file and three Jupyter notebooks that were part of an AIChE VLS Webinar.